MarcelloMuy/ci-milestone-p2/README.md

 ### Play button
   - Play button starts the game and becomes a restart button clicked.
 Pass.
-  - The restart button set the game parameters to default when clicked.
+  - The restart button sets the game parameters to default when clicked.
 Pass.

 ### Rounds counter
   - Rounds counter get increased by one at each round.
 Pass.
-  - Rounds counter is set to zero if the game restart.
+  - Rounds counter is set to zero if the game restarted.
 Pass.

 ### Mute icon
   - Mute icon toggles between volume up and no sound icons when clicked.
 Pass.
   - Mute icon mutes the sounds when clicked and unmutes it when clicked again.
 Pass.

 ### Game Board
-  - Game board Flashes red and play sound if the user clicks a wrong pattern.
+  - Game board Flashes red and plays sound if the user clicks a wrong pattern.
 Pass.
-  - Each panel flashes white when clicked and play a sound.
+  - Each panel flashes white when clicked and plays a sound.
 Pass.
   - The game generates a different pattern every time it is played.
 Pass.
   - The pattern is increased by one at each round.
 Pass.
   - The user can’t click the panels while the sequence is being played or if the game hasn’t started yet.
 Pass.